Small Grant Proposal: Pinet| Decentralized Energy Trading Platform

 Describe your project.

-The MVP (Minimum Viable Product) will demonstrate the core functionality of the platform by:
+The MVP (Minimum Viable Product) will demonstrate:

 How does the projected outcome serve the Foundation’s mission of user‑owned data?